 The purpose of this information collection is to obtain information through the National Health Service Corps Scholarship Program, which is used to assess an applicant's eligibility and qualifications for the National Health Service Corps Scholarship Program.
+Clinicians interested in participating in the National Health Service Corps Scholarship Program must submit an application to the National Health Service Corps Scholarship Program.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid Office of Management and Budget control number.
 The Office of Management and Budget control number for this information collection is 0915-0146 and it is valid until 07/31/2026.
 This information collection is required to obtain or retain a benefit (National Health Service Corps Scholarship Program: Section 338A of the Public Health Service Act and Section 338C-H of Public Health Service Act.).
-Public reporting burden for this collection of information is estimated to average one (1) hour per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
+Public reporting burden for this collection of information is estimated to average 0.8 hours per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to Health Resources and Services Administration Reports Clearance Officer, 5600 Fishers Lane, Room 14N136B, Rockville, Maryland 20857.